Search Results Help

 in the country was supposed to send a return to the GRO for marriages during July to September

-of civil registration, some Vicars were very lax about complying with this (they weren't happy
+years of civil registration, some Vicars were very lax about complying with this (they

-about state interference in things that they saw as their domain), and often sent returns
+weren't happy about state interference in things that they saw as their domain), and often

 I have found two birth entries with the same surname, same quarter and same district.
 How can I